DanielMateosLab/DanielMateosLab/README.md

 ## Learning style

 I am mostly a self-taught developer, lacking traditional education diplomas (in terms of Computer Science).
-I learnt mostly reading documentations, books and watching MOOCs while making small personal projects.
+I have learned mostly reading documentations, books and watching MOOCs while making small personal projects.
 Recently I started a bootcamp with [4GeeksAcademy](https://4geeksacademy.com/) to review all the Full-Stack Web Development pipeline and get some mentorship to land my first job in the field.

 </article>